Therapeutic substances and goods

 Q2.
 Identify each licensing system maintained and state what products, appropriately grouped, are covered.

-- goods to which regulation 5G of the PI Regulations refer, that is, goods, which are, listed in Schedule 7A to the Regulations.
-Schedule 7A currently lists therapeutic goods which are mostly, hormones.
-Exemption applies where:
+• goods to which regulation 5G of the PI Regulations refer, that is, goods, which are, listed in Schedule 7A to the Regulations.
+Schedule 7A currently lists therapeutic goods which are mostly hormones.
+Regulation 5G prohibits the importation of these, but an exemption applies where:

-- the substance is required for the medical treatment of a person who is a passenger on a ship or aircraft;
+• the substance is required for the medical treatment of a person who is a passenger on a ship or aircraft; and

-- the substance is imported into Australia on the ship or aircraft;
+• the substance is imported into Australia on the ship or aircraft; and

-However, the above exemption does not apply if the goods are required for the medical treatment of a person who is an athlete within the meaning of section 4 of the Australian Sports Anti-Doping Authority Act 2006; or a person who has come to Australia for purposes relating to the performance of a competitor or the management of a competitor or a competitor's interest.
+However, the above exemption in relation to regulation 5G does not apply if the goods are required for the medical treatment of a person who is an athlete within the meaning of section 4 of the Sports Integrity Australia Act 2020; or a person who is a support person within the meaning of section 4 of that Act and who has come to Australia for purposes relating to the performance of an athlete or the management of an athlete’s interest.

 Q3.
 The system applies to goods originating in and coming from which countries?

-The regulation applies to the importation of therapeutic goods from all countries.
+The PI Regulations apply to the importation of relevant therapeutic goods from all countries.

 Q4.
 Is the licensing intended to restrict the quantity or value of imports, and if not, what are its purposes?
 Have alternative methods of accomplishing the purposes been considered and if so which?
 Why have they not been adopted?

-The controls under the Therapeutic Goods Act safeguard public health in Australia through regulation of the quality, safety and efficacy or performance of therapeutic goods intended for supply in Australia.
+The controls under the Therapeutic Goods Act are designed to safeguard public health in Australia through the regulation of the quality, safety and efficacy or performance of therapeutic goods that are used in Australia, or exported from Australia

 The controls under the PI Regulations are intended to restrict entry to Australia of substances that may be the subject of abuse in one form or another, or pose a risk to public health such that they should not be accessible to the general public via personal import arrangements.
 The importation of antibiotics is regulated as a public health measure.
 It also allows information on the distribution and consumption of antibiotics in Australia to be obtained.
 Goods listed in Schedules 7A and 8 to the PI Regulations are those known to be associated with particular hazards or concerns, which warrant restriction or prohibition of their use.
 The PI Regulations are not intended to restrict the quantity or volume of imports.